MSDEVMTL/2017-04-22-GlobalAzureBootcamp2017/README.md

 [Create your free Azure account today](https://azure.microsoft.com/en-us/free/)

 ### Visual Studio
-To use the demo code, you are required to install Microsoft Visual studio.
+To use the demo code, you are required to install Microsoft Visual Studio 2015 or 2017.
 The minimum version of Visual Studio to use with the demo code is 2015 with the update 3.
 [You can download a free trial of Visual Studio here](https://www.visualstudio.com/en-us/news/releasenotes/vs2015-update3-vs)

 ### Azure SDK - 2.9.6
 Make sure you have installed the [Microsoft Azure SDK for .NET - 2.9.6](https://www.microsoft.com/en-us/download/details.aspx?id=54289)